What is the Future of Nursing: Campaign for Action?

 How did the Campaign for Action come to be?

-What did the Future of Nursing IOM report say, and why is it important?
+What did the IOM's report on the future of nursing say, and why is it important?

 - Nurses should practice to the full extent of their education and training.